IG Culture

-IG Culture is a London musician and performer best known as a pioneer of the broken beat movement.
+IG Culture is a London musician and performer and pioneer of the broken beat movement.
 His production features rhythms and hybrids of several musical styles such as jazz-fusion, funk and soul.

 Musical career

 IG Culture first became known as a member of the hip-hop duo Dodge City Productions in 1990.
 After the demise of that outfit, he founded an independent record label One Drop Interouter which released four albums.
 Later, he worked with the People label and founded the Main Squeeze label.
 He now runs the CoOp presents label with Alex Phountzi.

-IG Culture produced an album by Japanese jazz artist Monday Michiru - Jazz Brat - in 1995 and appeared on the Roots Manuva album Brand New Second Hand in 1999.
+IG Culture produced Jazz Brat, an album by Japanese jazz artist Monday Michiru in 1995, and appeared on the Roots Manuva album Brand New Second Hand in 1999.